Yuragy/Shellcode-Injector/README.md

 ##  How It Works

-1. Leverages the Windows Thread Pool API to hide the call-stack:
+1. Leverages the Windows Thread Pool API to hide the call stack:
    - The syscall appears to originate from a trusted region inside ntdll!TpWorker rather than from our code.
 2. No direct native API calls are made; instead, the injector jumps to syscall stubs discovered in ntdll.